Kentwwx/Hackathon_Team_Project/README.md

 **In terms of user data**: use jsr303 verifier to verify the user name, and MD5 twice to protect the user password.

 **Ensure that e-books are not oversold in high concurrency scenarios**: 1.
 Add a verification code at the front end to prevent users from sending multiple requests at the same time.
-2. Hide the seckill address to prevent users from grabbing the web page in advance.
+2. Hide the sale promotion address to prevent users from grabbing the web page in advance.
 3. In the order table, add a unique index to the user ID and e-book ID to ensure that one user will not generate two orders.
 4. Add the judgment of database quantity to the SQL statement of inventory reduction.

 **Others**: Graphic verification code and interface current limiting and anti brushing, etc.